Plant Guides12 min read

 Next Steps

 Growing hydroponic strawberries is one of the most satisfying projects for home growers — the combination of year-round harvests, superior flavor, and higher yields makes the initial setup worthwhile.
-Start with a simple substrate system and keep your EC conservative until you learn how your plants respond.
-For variety selection, choose Monterey if you want maximum yield, or Albion if you prioritize flavor complexity and commercial availability — Albion yields less per plant but is the most widely planted day-neutral cultivar due to its consistent quality.
+Start with a simple substrate system, choose Albion or Monterey transplants, and keep your EC conservative until you learn how your plants respond.

-Check out our plant database page for strawberry for detailed nutrient schedules and growing parameters, or explore our NFT hydroponics guide and DWC guide to understand which crops each system suits best before committing to one.
+Check out our plant database page for strawberry for detailed nutrient schedules and growing parameters, or explore our NFT hydroponics guide and DWC guide if you want to compare systems before committing to one.

 hydroponic strawberriesgrowing strawberries hydroponicallyhydroponic strawberry guidestrawberry hydroponics for beginnersbest hydroponic system for strawberriesstrawberrystrawberry nutrient solutionday-neutral strawberriesindoor strawberry growingvertical strawberry growing